v-research/knowledgezero/source/_posts/all-work-and-no-play-makes-xss.md

 *Us:* Is this enough to have two different categories?
 And how did you compute that probability?

 *Prof. Mann:* You are not the only one in this room, let also the other enjoy this talk!
-So, let you agree with me, for the sake of simplicity!
+So, let you agree with me for the sake of simplicity!
 And allow me to continue.
 Enters DOM-Based XSS!

 *Audience:* CLAP!
 CLAP!
 CLAP!